ssdorsey/peace-machine/process-notes/ConceptNote.md

 ## Possible features
+An early list features we hope to use in the models

 * Topics and sentiments of local media stories
 * Topics and sentiments of relevant international media stories
 * Topics and sentiments of social media posts